gambitproject/gte_webpage/ideas.rst

 Enhancements of GUI elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Improved icons
+* Improved icons, identifying players by colours

+* option to swap players easily

-* Standard look and feel (termination with `RETURN` key) for changing player names
+* Standard look and feel (termination with `RETURN` key) for changing player names; allowing a name for the chance player

 * less drastic deletion of subtrees, see https://github.com/gambitproject/gte/issues/11